Why Is Ronda Worth the Drive From Sabinillas?

 Bodega San Francisco — A classic no-frills Ronda restaurant with a terrace and generous portions.
 Popular with Spanish locals, which is always a reliable sign.
 The rabo de toro (oxtail braised in red wine) here is excellent — this is the heartland of that dish.
 Mains €10-16.
 No reservations needed; casual and relaxed.

-Café Don Miguel — Perched right on the edge of the gorge beside the Puente Nuevo.
+Don Miguel Restaurante (at Hotel Don Miguel) — Perched right on the edge of the gorge beside the Puente Nuevo.
 The food is decent rather than outstanding (it's riding on the view), but the terrace view is one of the most spectacular dining locations in Spain.
 Coffee and cake here at minimum.
 Drinks €3-6, mains €12-18.
 Reserve in advance during peak season.

 Tapas Bars on Calle Nueva — The street connecting the new town to the bridge is lined with small tapas bars.
 Just pop into any that looks busy (always a good sign).
 A few tapas and a glass of local wine will cost under €15 for one person.
 This is the most authentic way to eat in Ronda.